 - Price (USD) – $11.99

-The UCO Titan Stormproof Match Kit is the best campfire starter for those who enjoy the traditional feeling of striking a match.
+The UCO Titan Stormproof Match Kit is the best campfire starter kit for those who enjoy the traditional feeling of striking a match.
 They’re designed for bad weather conditions and are the perfect addition to a camping trip that turns windy or rainy.
-In fact, these matches are so hardy; you can even relight them when they’re fully wet.
+In fact, these matches are so hardy; you can even relight them when they’re fully wet and we even managed to get some wet wood to burn within a few minutes.

 The kit includes 12 matches and three replaceable strikers.
 Each match is over four inches long and can burn for up to 25 seconds, giving you plenty of time to work with when lighting a fire in tricky conditions.